Vulture: Feeding

-Vultures are scavengers, meaning that they eat dead animals.
-Outside of the oceans, vultures are the only known obligate scavengers.
+Vultures are carrion-eating scavengers, meaning that they feed on dead animals.
+Outside the oceans, vultures are the only vertebrates known to be obligate scavengers.
 They rarely attack healthy animals, but may kill the wounded or sick.
 When a carcass has too thick a hide for its beak to open, it waits for a larger scavenger to eat first.
 Vast numbers have been seen upon battlefields.
 They gorge themselves when prey is abundant, until their crops bulge, and sit, sleepy or half torpid, to digest their food.
 These birds do not carry food to their young in their talons but disgorge it from their crops.
 The mountain-dwelling bearded vulture is the only vertebrate to specialize in eating bones; it carries bones to the nest for the young, and hunts some live prey.

 Vultures are of great value as scavengers, especially in hot regions.
 Vulture stomach acid is exceptionally corrosive (pH=1.0), allowing them to safely digest putrid carcasses infected with botulinum toxin, hog cholera virus, and anthrax bacteria that would be lethal to other scavengers.
 New World vultures often vomit when threatened or approached.
 Contrary to some accounts, they do not "projectile vomit" on their attacker in defense, but to lighten their stomach load to ease take-off.
 The vomited meal residue may distract a predator, allowing the bird to escape.

-In various regions of Africa, the dynamic interplay of vultures and predators such as lions, cheetahs, hyenas, and jackals significantly influences the continent's food web.
-These avian scavengers actively engage in competition with these predatory animals for sustenance, meticulously tracking their hunting activities.

-Traditionally, vultures are known to bide their time, patiently observing from a distance or high in the sky as predators bring down their prey and commence feeding.
-Once these formidable predators have satiated their hunger and moved away from their kills, the vultures swoop in, making the most of the leftovers.

-New research has revealed that these birds can, in addition to sight, respond to auditory cues indicative of potential foraging opportunities.

-Interaction between vultures and predators is not strictly sequential or one-sided.
-Vultures, being opportunistic creatures, will often engage in risky behavior if a prime opportunity arises.
-Sometimes, when the predator numbers are low or distracted, these large birds might move in earlier, attempting to snatch morsels from the kill before the predators have fully vacated the scene.
-This daring strategy, while high-risk, underscores the fierce competition and survival instincts prevalent in the harsh realities of the African wild.
+In Catalonia, the Egyptian vulture has been recorded as having waste and prey from landfills make up a notable part of its diet, and that vultures that consumed waste from landfills were less likely to feed on livestock.

+Research from 2020 revealed that vultures responded to auditory cues of large mammalian prey being attacked and killed and the resulting noise from foraging by other animals such as hyenas and used these cues as scavenging opportunities.
+Vultures also use the behavior of other avian scavengers as a visual foraging cue instead of relying only on being able to see a carcass.

 New World vultures also urinate straight down their legs; the uric acid kills bacteria accumulated from walking through carcasses, and also acts as evaporative cooling.